Shnaeem/Quotivate/README.md

 - User will be able to search by genre
 - User will be able to search by author

-## Live Demo Instructions:

-Instructions/steps to use the app will go below,

-- Navigate to [this link](link will come here) on your desktop/mobile.
+#### Features:
-- Click on "quote of the day" or see the quote of the day
+- See the quote of the day on main screen
 - Generate a random quote
 - Search by genre
 - Search by author
+- Get all the quotes
+- Responsive layout

+## Live Demo Instructions:

+Instructions/steps to use the app will go below,

+-
+-
+-
+-
+-

 ## Wireframes: